tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

 ## Summary

-This is now a big bunch of special purpose code that reinvents multiple wheels, but it really helped my personal understanding, and i hope it also helps yours.
+This is now a big bunch of special purpose code that reinvents multiple wheels, but it really helped my personal understanding, and I hope it also helps yours.
 The next step would be to use libraries which do all of this better, so we don't need so much code.
 There is for example [`HList`](https://hackage.haskell.org/package/HList) which is really elegant and is so much more comprehensible once we understand more type-level programming.

-I've done a type-level programming in C++ before (have a look at the older articles in this blog) and i find it very interesting how similar it really is.
+I've done a type-level programming in C++ before (have a look at the older articles in this blog) and I find it very interesting how similar it really is.
-In haskell, it is more frustrating in the beginning because the kind system is complicated.
+In Haskell, it is more frustrating in the beginning because the kind system is complicated.
 As soon as the basic mechanisms are understood, it is nice to see that Haskell's type system is much more intelligent than C++ templates and there's much more control over everything.